eldoy/weblang/README.md

 The Weblang language lets you write safe, portable and efficient code with minimal logic.
 Written to let users run code on your server.

-The code is written using YAML.
+The code is written using YAML, which can easily be transformed to and from JSON.

 ### Install
 ```